Generic Name: rivaroxaban (RIV a ROX a ban)

 Tell your doctor if you have trouble swallowing a rivaroxaban tablet.

 Tell any doctor who treats you that you are using rivaroxaban.
 If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using this medication.
 If you need anesthesia for a medical procedure or surgery, you may need to stop using rivaroxaban for a short time.

 Do not change your dose or stop taking this medication without first talking to your doctor.
 Stopping suddenly can increase your risk of blood clot or stroke.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-If you take rivaroxaban 1 time each day: Take the missed dose as soon as you remember.
-Take your next dose the following day and stay on your once-daily schedule.
-Do not take extra medicine to make up the missed dose.
+If you take rivaroxaban 1 time each day: Take the medicine as soon as you remember, and then go back to your regular schedule.
+Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.